ioccc-src/winner/faq.md

 the special JSON file to discover who the _author_(s) are.

-**An apology for being inconsistent**: In the past, the IOCCC used the term _entry_ to refer to what is now an _submission_.
+**An apology for being inconsistent**: In the past, the IOCCC used the term _entry_ to refer to what is now a _submission_.
 In a number of historical cases, such as old rules and old guidelines, terms such as _entry_ may still be found.
 Moreover, out of habit, the IOCCC judges sometimes use old names such as _entry_ when they should use _submission_.
 Sorry (tm Canada)! :-)